Stuart Forster provides a soljanka recipe and reports on visiting Dresden Christmas market in Germany.

 Where to enjoy the best views of Dresden

 One of the best places to get an overview of the famous Christmas market is from the nearby tower of the Lutheran Kreuzkirche — the Church of the Holy Cross.
 The observation platform, at a height of 54 metres above the market square, can be reached after climbing 259 steps.
-It looks most magical at dusk.
+It looks magical at dusk.

 You can also view the square from the platform 67 metres up on dome of the Frauenkirche — the Church of Our Lady.
 The church collapsed on 15 February 1945 following aerial bombardment by Allied forces.
 For decades the city centre ruin was as a reminder of destruction wrought by Western powers during World War Two.
-Since rededication, in 2005, the sleek silhouette of the Frauenkirche has doubled as an icon of the city.
+Since its rededication, in 2005, the sleek silhouette of the Frauenkirche has doubled as an icon of the city.

 The Neumarkt — meaning ‘new market’ — also hosts an Advent market with wooden stalls.
 Strolling from the Frauenkirche along Münzgasse will take you past a handful of stalls on the way to the River Elbe.